Alumni Book Club

 Suggested Reading Schedule

-- By December 1st, finish reading the book and comment in our After the Book discussion topic
+• By May 2nd, finish reading the book and join our After the Book forum discussion

 Past reads